ets/ets.github.io/content/meditation/index.md

 > You must never confuse faith that you will prevail in the end – which you cannot afford to lose – with the discipline to confront the most brutal facts of your current reality,
 > whatever they might be. ― James Bond Stockdale

+> The probability of the actual is absolute. ― Cormac McCarthy

 <p>
 “Tis a Fearful Thing